What is the primary difference between a malignant tumor and a be... | Channels for Pearson+

 D

-Malignant tumors can invade nearby tissues and spread to other parts of the body, while benign tumors do not.
+A malignant tumor can invade nearby tissues and spread to other parts of the body, while a benign tumor does not.

 Verified step by step guidance